LeeWannacott/image-annotation-tool/README.md

 # image-selector-opencv-python
 ```
-Speed up image selection, tagging and bounding boxing of relevant images to then use in machine learning models.
+Speed up image selection, tagging and bounding boxing of images to then use in machine learning models.

 1. The program reads frames/images from a video resizes the original images down into a grid.
 2. Allows the user to select a span of images, place bounding boxes and tag the images with text.